VAT in the Netherlands: Rates, Registration, and Compliance Guidelines

 Zero VAT rate.

-How much is VAT in Netherlands region?
+How Much is VAT in the Netherlands’ Regions?

 The Netherlands VAT Law does not contain any information on special VAT rates applicable in specific regions, leading to the conclusion that only standard, reduced, and zero VAT rates apply.